BUTR/Bannerlord.BLSE/README.md

 * I don't see my old saves on Xbox Game Pass PC!
 BLSE uses a storage that Steam/GOG/Epic versions of the game use.
 We do not support Xbox's Saves!
 [PC Games has an article for save migration.](https://www.pcgamesn.com/xbox-game-pass-pc-steam)
 * BLSE is not shown in Vortex's Tools!
-You need to add it manually for now!
+You need to add it [manually](https://www.nexusmods.com/mountandblade2bannerlord/articles/766) for now!
+* Steam Workshop mods are not visible!
+Try to launch the game once and exit, we have reports that it might help!